swifton/Pojong/README.md

-# Polygonal Solitaire
+# Pojong
- A polygonal solitaire game inspired by Sigmar's Garden.
+ A polygonal solitaire inspired by Sigmar's Garden.